sirutisb/8ball-pool/README.md

    ```

 4. **Run**:
-   Navigate to the output directory (usually `build/bin/`) and run the executable:
+   Navigate to the output directory and run the executable:
    ```bash
    ./build/bin/main
    # Or on Windows:
    .\build\bin\main.exe
    ```
    > **Note:** Ensure `arial.ttf` is in the same folder as the executable.
 You can copy it from the `assets/fonts/` folder.

 ## Controls